Bikashparida2003/Bikashparida2003/README.md

 - 👋 Hi, I’m Bikashparida.
-- 👀 I’m interested in Data science.
+- 👀 I’m interested in Data science & Data Analytics.
-- 🌱 I’m currently continueing B.Tech.
+- 🌱 I’m currently pursuing B.Tech in CS-IT.
 - 💞️ I’m looking to learn more about New technologies .
 - 📫 You can reach me through mail paridabikashkumar384@gmail.com.
 - 😄 Pronouns: ...